Asymmetry Helps: Eigenvalue and Eigenvector Analyses of Asymmetrically Perturbed Low-Rank Matrices: Acknowledgment

 \section{Acknowledgment}

 Y.~Chen is supported in part by the AFOSR YIP award FA9550-19-1-0030, by the ARO grant W911NF-18-1-0303, by the ONR grant N00014-19-1-2120, by the NSF grants CCF-1907661 and IIS-1900140, and by the Princeton SEAS innovation award.
 J.~Fan is supported in part by the NSF grants DMS-1662139 and DMS-1712591, by the ONR grant N00014-19-1-2120, and by the NIH grant 2R01-GM072611-13.
-C.~Cheng is supported by the Elite Undergraduate Training Program of School of Mathematical Sciences in Peking University.
+C.~Cheng is supported in part by the Elite Undergraduate Training Program of School of Mathematical Sciences in Peking University, and by the William R.~Hewlett Stanford graduate fellowship.
 We thank Cong Ma for helpful discussions, and Zhou Fan for telling us an example of asymmetrizing the Gaussian matrix.